 Wednesdays 10:00 - 11:00am

-My graduate students are working on a diverse range of projects from police officer coping responses to traumatic events experienced at work, the effect of social sharing in response to observed employee incivility, and the impact of high potential identification on leader behaviours.
+My graduate students are working on a diverse range of projects from HR manager decision making, the individual and organizational impact of employee incivility, and the predictors of employee error reporting at work.

 I value open discussions, mutual respect, critical thinking and hard work.
 I consider my graduate students to be full research partners and the majority of my research is published in collaboration with them.
 As a senior member of the I/O Area, I plan to continue involving graduate students in the development of ideas and implementation of my research.

 Ph.D.
 Human Resources Management/Industrial Relations, McMaster University, 1997

 Son Hing, L., Lee, R. S., Gnanakumaran, V., Weiss, S., Lero, D. S., Hausdorf, P. A., & Daneman, D. (2021).
 Inspired but tired: A qualitative investigation of medical faculty's work-life conflict and work-life facilitation.
 Frontiers in Psychology.
 12:609639.